 If accepted to present, here is what we will expect:

 Slideshows with approximately 12 – 16 slides are generally most effective.
 Use the limited time you have for your presentation to emphasize the compelling factors about your investment opportunity and save unnecessary technology details for future meetings.
-The following guidelines are provided to you as a suggested format.
-You will have 10 minutes to present and 10 minutes for Q & A.

 Your goal is to offer a high-level, summarized view of the company, to excite investors.